vladimirsouza/lrRNAseqVariantCalling/README.md

 This repository contains all the code used for the manuscript *Transformation of alignment files improves the performance of variant callers for long-read RNA sequencing data* (DOI: XXX).
 The order in which the scripts were run is indicated by numbers in their names or folders.

-In the manuscript, we present a pipeline to increase the performance of the variant callers `DeepVariant` and `Clair3` on long-read RNA-seq Iso-Seq data.
+In the manuscript, we present a pipeline to increase the performance of the variant callers `DeepVariant` and `Clair3` on long-read RNA-seq (e.g., Iso-Seq data).
 This pipeline consists of using `minimap2` (to align reads to a reference genome), `GATK`'s `SplitNCigarReads` function (to split reads at intronic regions), `flagCorrection` (a tool developed by us to manipulate BAM files output by `SplitNCigarReads` to make them adequate for deep learning-based variant callers), and a variant caller (we suggest `DeepVariant` or `Clair3`).
 The generic code for this pipeline is shown below.

 ## Tools required to be installed